Supreme Court strikes down N.Y. law that restricts concealed carrying of guns

 Justice Kavanaugh's opinion outlined what the court's ruling does and does not do.

 "The Court's decision does not prohibit States from imposing licensing requirements for carrying a handgun for self-defense.
-In particular, the Court's decision does not affect the existing licensing regimes — known as "shall-issue" regimes — that are employed in 43 States," he wrote.
+In particular, the Court's decision does not affect the existing licensing regimes — known as "shall-issue" regimes — that are employed in 43 States," he wrote in the opinion in which he was joined by Chief Justice John Roberts.

 "The Court's decision addresses only the unusual discretionary licensing regimes, known as 'may-issue' regimes, that are employed by 6 States including New York."